Gluten-sensitive enteropathy–associated conditions: Irritable bowel (IBS)

-In diarrhea dominant IB is a common symptom of GSE, increased coeliac disease-associated serum IgG was found in treated and untreated CD patients.
-The IgG was most common in untreated patients with more active DQ2 expression that dropped on GF diet.
-Some irritable bowel can be the result of other food intolerances, such as casein intolerance, lactose intolerance, or intolerances to non-dextrose sugars in other foods.
+In diarrhea dominant IB - a common symptom of GSE - increased coeliac disease-associated serum IgG was found in treated and untreated CD patients.
+IgG was most common in untreated patients with more active DQ2 expression, which dropped on GF diet.
+Some cases of irritable bowel can be the result of other food intolerances, such as casein intolerance, lactose intolerance, or intolerances to non-dextrose sugars in other foods.
 It can also be result of overgrowth of yeast or bacteria as a result of excesses of unabsorbed nutrients.
-IB may not resolve on GF diet and may become more severe in rare cases because it may not have initially been directly linked to gluten consumption.
+IB may not resolve on GF diet, even becoming more severe in rare cases, as it may not have initially been directly linked to gluten consumption.

 Inflammatory bowel disease (IBD)

-A recent study of inflammatory bowel disease and coeliac disease found that anti-tTG was increased in inflammatory bowel disease although most cases were not clinical CD.
+A recent study of inflammatory bowel disease and coeliac disease found that anti-tTG was increased in inflammatory bowel disease, although most cases were not clinical CD.
 IBD was increased 10 fold in coeliac disease.
 Inflammatory bowel disease consists of Crohn's disease, ulcerative colitis and microscopic colitis.